Updated July 28, 2023

 Data VLAN is termed User VLAN because it helps to carry the traffic generated by the user.
 The common practice of the VLAN is to separate the voice and management traffic from the data traffic.
 The importance of separating the user data from switch management control data and voice traffic is highlighted and uses a special term to identify VLANs among other VLANs is => which carries only user data is a “data VLAN”.

 Voice VLAN has the configuration to carry the voice traffic over the network.
 Among all the VLANs, Voice VLAN has a high transmission priority over other network traffic types.
 Phone calls complete the process of communication over the network.
 So more calls are made over the network than other forms of messages.
 The legitimacy and assurance are achieved only through real voice, rather than communication through emails or text messages.

 The voice calls should be routed with 150-180 milliseconds delay (i.e. minimal delay) over the network.
 This type of design in congested areas will give good voice quality.
 Network administrators design the network that supports VoIP (voice over IP) with assured bandwidth to ensure better voice quality.

 For E.g. if an organization uses VoIP, it’ll have a separate voice VLAN and allows preserving bandwidth for applications and ensure VoIP quality.

 4. Native VLAN

 Native VLAN will experience traffic called untagged traffic placed on a trunk port.
-This set up provides support that native VLAN can take the traffic and it can identify the traffic comes from any part of the trunk link.
-This support is given by 802.1Q trunk port.
-The trunk port makes possible for native VLAN to support any legacy devices that don’t tag their traffic to a wireless access point or network-attached devices.
+This set up provides support that native VLAN can take the traffic, and it can identify the traffic that comes from any part of the trunk link.
+The 802.1Q trunk port gives this support.
+The trunk port makes it possible for native VLAN to support any legacy devices that don’t tag their traffic to a wireless access point or network-attached devices.

 5. Management VLAN